 A national consensus exists against the mandatory imposition of life without parole sentences on juveniles convicted of felony murder.
-In both Roper and Atkins, the Supreme Court found national consensus against a practice because 30
+In both Roper and Atkins, the Supreme Court found national consensus against a practice because thirty states prohibited it.
+Here, the consensus weighs much more strongly against the punishment: only five other states mandate the sentence of life without parole for felony murder by a juvenile accomplice who did not intentionally kill.3

 The direction of change in state laws further underscores the national consensus against juvenile life without parole.
 Roper and Atkins make clear that a legislative trend against imposing such sentences provides further evidence of the national consensus against it.
 See, e.g., Roper v.
 Simmons, 543 U.S. at 565-67; Atkins v.
 Virginia, 536 U.S. 304, 315 (2002).
 In Roper, for example, five states had abolished the death penalty in the prior 15 years - four through legislative enactments, and one through a decision from the judiciary.
 Roper, 543 U.S. at 565.
 Here, the rate of change is even faster.
-In the last six years, four states have imposed new limits on LWOP against minors.
-In 2005, Colorado outlawed LWOP against minors altogether, Colo.
+In the last six years, four states have imposed new limits on life without parole sentences imposed on minors.
+In 2005, Colorado outlawed juvenile life without parole sentences altogether, Colo.
 Rev. Stat. § 17-22.5-104(IV) (2009); Texas followed suit in 2009, Tex.
 Penal Code Ann. § 12.31 (2010); and Montana barred applying mandatory minimum sentences and limits on eligibility for parole against anyone below eighteen.
 Mont.
 Code Ann. § 46-18-222 (1) (2010).
 In 2004, Kansas eliminated the death penalty, but created the new option of life without parole for adult offenders.
 The legislature explicitly precluded the imposition of the penalty on juveniles.
-K.S.A.
-21-4622 (2009).
+Kan.
+Stat.
+Ann. § 21-4622 (2009).